List of Star Wars: Young Jedi Adventures episodes

 Star Wars: Young Jedi Adventures is an American animated children's television series created for the streaming service Disney+ and the television network Disney Jr. It is part of the Star Wars franchise and follows a group of younglings as they learn to become Jedi Knights during the High Republic era, centuries before the main Star Wars films.
 It is the first full-length animated Star Wars series targeted at young audiences.

-A third season is in production.
+The third season served as the series' final season.